 Animals Around the Rock

-Join Douglas Land Conservancy and Town of Castle Rock as we dive into the characteristics that define our local wildlife, including raptors, reptiles, bats, insects and other species.
-Local wildlife experts, organizations and wildlife rehabilitators such as Nature’s Educators and Colorado BatCREW will be featured at these programs.
+Join Douglas Land Conservancy and the Town of Castle Rock as we dive into the characteristics that define our local wildlife, including raptors, reptiles, bats, insects and other species.
+Local wildlife experts, organizations and wildlife rehabilitators, such as Nature’s Educators the Denver Audubon Society, will be featured at these programs.
 Discover the various types of animals that live locally and all over the world.
 Find out what they eat, how they hunt, where they live and how they benefit the local ecosystems.

-- Amphitheater programs have outdoor seating for 500, families invited to bring a picnic dinner
+- Amphitheater programs have outdoor seating up to 250; families are invited to bring a picnic dinner

 - Donations to Douglas Land Conservancy are suggested as $10 per person or $20 per family

 .Due to current safety precautions, this event will have notable changes from past events.

 - There will not be a meet and greet session with the birds